menu

 Overview

 Sterling is a tiny town located in the state of Ohio.
 With a population of 432 people and just one neighborhood, Sterling is the 690th largest community in Ohio.
-Sterling has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Sterling has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Sterling isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sterling are a mix of both white- and blue-collar jobs.
 Overall, Sterling is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Sterling who work in office and administrative support (11.86%), law enforcement and fire fighting (10.17%), and management occupations (9.60%).

 Of important note, Sterling is also a town of artists.
 Sterling has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sterling’s character.